baidu/san-website/source/_posts/en/tutorial/event.md

 Events are the most commonly used behavior management methods in development.
 Bind the processing of events to the component's methods with the **on-** prefix。

-`Hint`: In San, both the DOM event and the component's custom event are bound by the **on-** prefix, with no syntax distinction.
+`Hint`: In San, both DOM event and component's custom event are bound by the **on-** prefix, with no syntax distinction.

 DOM Event